-The registration fee is charged for each enrollment unless returning to the same program within 180 days.
+The registration fee is charged for each enrollment unless returning to the same program within 180 days or otherwise indicated in the Tuition Price List.

 The total technology fee included in the Tuition Price List is the combined cost of charges for each enrollment period of the program, as published in the PMI Catalog.
 For example, a \$600.00 technology fee for a five-semester program would equal a semester charge of \$120.00.
 For term-based programs, students attending the program outside of the published length (e.g., course retakes or a reduction in course load for an online program) will continue to be charged a technology fee based on each additional semester in which the student is enrolled in the program.